South Africa Energy System Modelling

 Industry engagement was planned as part of the project to support UK SMEs interested in collaborative opportunities in South Africa.
 Set to be delivered through an open call to select UK SMEs as part of a mission to South Africa to include attendance at the Solar Africa Show in Johannesburg and meetings with South African SMEs to discuss future opportunities.
 This part of the project was cancelled due to the COVID-19 impact; however the Catapult will continue to engage with UK SMEs interested in South Africa through other channels.

 The aim of the South African Energy System Modelling project was to support the design of rooftop solar PV strategies and tariff design, in order to improve cost recovery and a planned increase in Small Scale Embedded Generation (SSEG) in South Africa.
-The key outputs in supporting this were:
+The key outcomes were:

 - A detailed report on the Catapult’s modelling approach and outputs in assessing the impact of rooftop solar PV to the grid.